kodecocodes/i9t/testing/testing.markdown

 One of the ways the UI testing framework references individual UI components in your app is by their accessibility information.
 Setting this `UITableView`'s accessibility identifier to "Workouts Table" will let you reference this table by this same string later on.

-> **Note**: Apple's preferred method adding or improving accessibility information is via Interface Builder. `UITableView` doesn't have an accessibility panel in Interface Builder so that's why you did it in code.
+> **Note**: If you want to add or improve your existing accessibility information you can do it via Interface Builder or the Accessibility API.
+Apple's recommended way is doing it via Interface Builder. `UITableView` doesn't have an accessibility panel in Interface Builder so that's why you did it in code.

 Head back to **WorkoutsUITests.swift**.
 Remove the `tearDown()` and `testExample()` methods and add the following method: